Snackmonger/aristoxenus/docs/style_guide.rst

     C D E F G A# B

     Placeholder name for now...
 Named for the fact that the scale enharmonically seems to have a b7 and natural 7.

+Paleochromatic Scale
+    C Db E F Gb A B

+    The paleochromatic scale is the 'chromatic' scale of the ancient Greeks, derived from the conjunction of two chromatic tetrachords, which were etymologized as being a more colourful (*chroma* 'colour') form of tetrachord.
+We have added the prefix to distinguish between the modern sense of 'chromatic scale' (*paleo-* 'old, ancient').

 Modes of the Heptatonic Series